Ava-Guidet/AI-Data-Assistant/README.md

-# AI Data Assistant
+# Data Assistant

-AI-powered data assistant that cleans, analyzes, and generates insights from messy business data using Python.
+Data assistant that cleans, analyzes, and generates insights from messy business data using Python.

 ## Overview
 This project simulates a business data assistant that helps clean datasets, summarize them, and generate useful insights.